bradcar/bno08x_i2c_spi_MicroPython/README.md

 The raw reports, which do not use sensor fusion calculations, can be accessed for acceleration, magnetic, and gyro sensors.
 It is not generally recommended to use these reports, because they require signficant coding (careful calibaration, Kalman filters, etc.).
+Starting background on Fusion algorithms: https://www.youtube.com/watch?v=0rlvvYgmTvI

 Please read all references below when attempting to use raw reports.

 In addition, there are other sensor reports possible with the bno08x sensors that this driver has not fully implemented.
 See code source for details.
 The raw sensors timestamps are not well-documented in Ceva documentation.